 Notes

-Vegetables cook at different speeds.
-Remove anything that softens or blackens to prevent bitterness.
+Vegetables cook at different speeds, so remove anything that softens or blackens too much before the rest is done.
+This helps prevent bitterness.

 Avoid prolonged high-speed blending, which can make the salsa foamy.